 That’s why we created a legal help section on our site for veterans and contractors.
-This section is a work-in-progress and is updated by our volunteer legal contributor, Andrew Cobos.
-Andrew is a US Army combat veteran and attorney-at-law who specializes in personal injury, maritime, and business law.
+This section is a work-in-progress and is updated by volunteer legal contributors.
+Our legal contributors are all US combat veterans and practicing attorneys who vary in legal specialty from personal injury and maritime law to business and international law.

 Defense Base Act

 The DBA is a federal worker’s compensation law that protects injured overseas contractors.